• Skip to primary navigation

 Jump to Recipe Video

-Macaroni noodles in a comforting bowl of hot seasoned broth with savory ham, vegetables, and a fried egg on top.
+Comforting macaroni noodles in a warm seasoned broth with savory ham, vegetables, and a fried egg on top.
 This easy Hong Kong-Style Macaroni Soup uses simple ingredients and is ready in 15 minutes!
-A delicious main or meal for breakfast, lunch, or dinner that's family-friendly, restaurant quality, and budget-friendly.
+A comforting meal for breakfast, lunch, or dinner that's family-friendly, budget-friendly, and restaurant-quality.

 Jump to: